payu-india/CMS-Chatbot/reference/Subscriptions/payment-consent-transaction-merchant-hosted/credit-card-recurring-payment-consent-transaction.md

 <tr>
   <td style="border: 1px solid #ddd; padding: 8px;"><p>si<br><code>mandatory</code></p>
 </td>
   <td style="border: 1px solid #ddd; padding: 8px;"><p>This parameter signifies a successful consent taken from the user by the merchant.
 This parameter must contain 1 for a successful consent.
-Without this parameter sent as 1, subscription cannot be set up.<br><strong>Notes</strong>: You can modify or cancel existing recurring payment registration as described in the following sections:<br>_.   <a href="ref:manage-recurring-payment-for-cards">Manage Recurring Payment for Cards</a><br>_.   <a href="ref:api-commands-to-manage-upi-recurring-transaction">Manage UPI Recurring Transaction</a></p>
+Without this parameter sent as 1, subscription cannot be set up.<br><strong>Notes</strong>: You can modify or cancel existing recurring payment registration as described in the following sections:<br>_.   <a href="http://docs.payu.in/reference/manage-recurring-payment-for-cards">Manage Recurring Payment for Cards</a><br>_.   <a href="http://docs.payu.in/reference/api-commands-to-manage-upi-recurring-transaction">Manage UPI Recurring Transaction</a></p>
 </td>
   <td style="border: 1px solid #ddd; padding: 8px;"><p>1</p>
 </td>